-The Antarctica cruise season runs through their spring and summer months from October to March because the rest of the year is too cold, the days are very short and ice prohibits access.
-Within the cruising season are some differences worth noting..
+When should you travel to Antarctica?
+The Antarctic cruise season runs through their spring and summer months from October to March because the rest of the year is too cold, the days are very short and ice prohibits access.
+Within the cruising season are some differences worth noting...

 October, November and December represent Antarctica’s spring and the early portion of its summer; yet the continent is still covered in snow.
 If you are eager to see stunning landscapes you won’t be disappointed at this time of the year.
 The icebergs and snow conditions are ideal during this period as the ice pack is not yet laden with birds’ nests and waste.